drewish/multivac/_posts/2015-08-13-advice-to-bootcamp-grads.md

 **Focus on the user experience** -- Grab a couple people that haven't seen your app before and watch them use it.
 Do they have a clue what it does?
 If you give them some tasks are they able to complete them?
 Once you've got the feedback you'll need to figure out what parts you can incorporate.

 **Don't make me create an account** -- I'm glad you learned how to add authentication to a site, do your best to expose the functionality without requiring a login.
 If your app really needs me to log into an account it might be good to have some screen shots and an overview on your front page.
-Again, Give me an idea of why it's worth the trouble.
+Again, give me an idea of why it's worth the trouble.

 **Let me know what part is your work** -- If it's a group project make it clear what part you worked on.
 If you used an HTML template, make sure to call that out.

 After reading through these suggestions it probably sounds like a lot of work... because it is.
-People have limited time and attention and you need to make it as easy as possible for them to understand and appreciate what's special your project.
+People have limited time and attention and you need to make it as easy as possible for them to understand and appreciate what's special about your project.
 But here's the good news: this is *exactly* the same challenge that companies face when selling their products to customers.

 ### Position yourself